Phosphorus-32: Uses

-Nuclear medicine

-Many radioisotopes are used as tracers in nuclear medicine, including iodine-131, phosphorus-32, and technetium-99m.
-Phosphorus-32 is of particular use in the identification of malignant tumours because cancerous cells have a tendency to accumulate more phosphate than normal cells.
-The location of the phosphorus-32 can be traced from outside the body to identify the location of potentially malignant tumors.

-The radiation emitted by phosphorus-32 can be used for therapeutic as well as diagnostic purposes.
-The use of 32P-chromic phosphate has been explored as a possible chemotherapy agent to treat disseminated ovarian cancer.
-In this situation, it is the long-term toxic effects of beta radiation from phosphorus-32 accumulating in the cancerous cells which has the therapeutic effect.
-Phosphorus-32 is widely used for cancer detection and treatment, especially in eyes and skin cancer.

 Biochemistry and molecular biology

 The metabolic pathways of organisms extensively use phosphorus in the generation of different biomolecules within the cell.
-Phosphorus-32 finds use for analysing metabolic pathways in pulse chase experiments where a culture of cells is treated for a short time with a phosphorus-32-containing substrate.
-The sequence of chemical changes which happen to the substrate can then be traced by detecting which molecules contain the phosphorus-32 at multiple time points following the initial treatment.
+Phosphorus-32 finds use for analysing metabolic pathways in pulse chase experiments, where a culture of cells is treated for a short time with a phosphorus-32-containing substrate.
+The sequence of chemical changes, which happen to the substrate, can then be traced by detecting which molecules contain the phosphorus-32 at multiple time points following the initial treatment.

-DNA contains a large quantity of phosphorus in the phosphodiester linkages between bases in the oligonucleotide chain.
-DNA can therefore be tracked by replacing the phosphorus with phosphorus-32.
-This technique is extensively used in Southern blot analysis of DNA samples.
-In this case, a phosphorus-32-containing DNA probe hybridises to its complementary sequence where it appears in a gel.
+DNA and RNA contain a large quantity of phosphorus in the phosphodiester linkages between bases in the oligonucleotide chain.
+DNA and RNA can therefore be tracked by replacing the phosphorus with phosphorus-32.
+This technique is extensively used in Southern blot and Northern blot analysis of DNA and RNA samples respectively.
+In both cases, a phosphorus-32-containing DNA probe hybridises to its complementary sequence, where it appears in a gel.
 Its location can then be detected by photographic film.

 Plant sciences

 Phosphorus-32 is used in plant sciences for tracking a plant's uptake of fertiliser from the roots to the leaves.
-The phosphorus-32-labelled fertiliser is given to the plant hydroponically or via water in the soil and the usage of the phosphorus can be mapped from the emitted beta radiation.
-The information gathered by mapping the fertiliser uptake show how the plant takes up and uses the phosphorus from fertiliser.
+The phosphorus-32-labelled fertiliser is given to the plant hydroponically, or via water in the soil, and the usage of the phosphorus can be mapped from the emitted beta radiation.
+The information gathered by mapping the fertiliser uptake shows how the plant takes up and uses the phosphorus from fertiliser.